GUI Testing Guide: Test Plans, Techniques & Best Practices

 Selenium: Best for open-source flexibility

-Overview: Selenium is one of the most widely used open-source frameworks for GUI and browser testing.
-It supports multiple programming languages and browsers, giving teams maximum flexibility to design their testing workflows.
+Overview: Selenium is one of the most widely used open-source test automation frameworks for GUI and browser compatibility testing.
+It supports multiple programming languages and cross-browser testing, giving teams maximum flexibility to design their testing workflows.

 Pros: